nixworks/public/news/2007/07/9/index.md

 ### [ Lal Masjid siege: An attempt to negotiate a peaceful end to the seven-day standoff at Islamabad's Red Mosque ends without any progress. ](/news/2007/07/9/lal-masjid-siege-an-attempt-to-negotiate-a-peaceful-end-to-the-seven-day-standoff-at-islamabad-s-red-mosque-ends-without-any-progress.md)
 _Context: Islamabad, Lal Masjid siege, Red Mosque_

-##### Senate
+##### US Senators
 ### [ United States Senator David Vitter of Louisiana apologises after his name is found on a list associated with an escort agency operated by the so-called D.C.
 Madam. ](/news/2007/07/9/united-states-senator-david-vitter-of-louisiana-apologises-after-his-name-is-found-on-a-list-associated-with-an-escort-agency-operated-by-t.md)
 _Context: D.C.
-Madam, David Vitter, Louisiana, Senate, escort agency_
+Madam, David Vitter, Louisiana, US Senators, escort agency_

 ##### Andrzej Lepper
 ### [ Andrzej Lepper is sacked as the Deputy Prime Minister of Poland over allegations of corruption involving his Samoobrona party with the prospect of an early election. ](/news/2007/07/9/andrzej-lepper-is-sacked-as-the-deputy-prime-minister-of-poland-over-allegations-of-corruption-involving-his-samoobrona-party-with-the-pros.md)
-_Context: Andrzej Lepper, Deputy Prime Minister of Poland, Poland, Samoobrona, anti-corruption_
+_Context: Andrzej Lepper, Deputy Prime Minister of Poland, Polish, Samoobrona, anti-corruption_

 ##### Piper Cherokee
 ### [ A Piper Cherokee fixed-wing single engine airplane crashes during thunderstorms in Tyringham, Massachusetts, killing the two people on the plane. ](/news/2007/07/9/a-piper-cherokee-fixed-wing-single-engine-airplane-crashes-during-thunderstorms-in-tyringham-massachusetts-killing-the-two-people-on-the.md)